HOME > Investors > Financial Data : Management Performance/Financial Analysis

 (3) Europe

-In the Bearing and Others business, sales in aftermarket applications decreased.
-Sales in OEM applications also decreased in industrial machinery applications and automotive applications.
-In the CVJ/Axle business, sales in aftermarket applications and OEM applications increased in automotive applications mainly due to recovered customer demand.
-As a result, net sales amounted to 190,517 million yen (down 1.5% year on year).
-Segment loss was 4,163 million yen (segment loss of 2,227 million yen in the previous fiscal year) mainly due to an increase in fixed costs and a decrease in the scale of sales, despite price pass-on measures and the reduction of variable costs.
+In the bearing and others business, sales in automotive applications decreased.
+In the CVJ/Axle business, sales in automotive OEM applications decreased due to a decline in customer demand.
+As a result, net sales amounted to 197,462 million yen (up 3.6% year on year).
+Segment loss amounted to 1,061 million yen (compared with a segment loss of 4,163 million yen in the previous fiscal year) mainly due to reductions in variable and fixed costs, despite the impact of a decrease in the scale of sales.

 (4) Asia and other areas

-In Bearings and Other business, sales in aftermarket applications decreased.
-Sales in OEM applications also decreased in both industrial machinery applications and automotive applications.
-In the CVJ/Axle business, sales in both aftermarket applications and OEM applications decreased in automotive applications mainly due to decreased customer demand.
-As a result, net sales amounted to 168,557 million yen (down 3.2% year on year).
-Segment income was 14,757 million yen (down 6.6% year on year) mainly due to the impact of a decrease in the scale of sales, despite the reduction of variable costs
+In the bearing and others business, sales in aftermarket applications and industrial machinery applications increased, while sales in automotive applications decreased.
+In the CVJ/Axle business, sales in automotive aftermarket applications increased, while sales in automotive OEM applications decreased due to a decline in customer demand.
+As a result, net sales amounted to 167,732 million yen (down 0.5% year on year).
+Segment income amounted to 17,573 million yen (up 19.1% year on year) mainly due to reductions in variable and fixed costs, despite the impact of a decrease in the scale of sales.

 (1) Bearing and Others

-Net sales amounted to 340,703 million yen (down 1.8% year on year) mainly due to decreased customer demand.
-Operating income amounted to 13,680 million yen (down 22.7% year on year) mainly due to a decrease in the scale of sales, despite price pass-on measures and a decrease in common expenses resulting from a review of the allocation of expenses.
+Net sales amounted to 348,890 million yen (up 2.4% year on year) mainly due to a recovery in customer demand and the impact of exchange rates.
+Operating income amounted to 12,256 million yen (down 10.4% year on year) mainly due to the impact of a decrease in the scale of sales, despite price pass-on measures and reductions in variable costs.

 (2) CVJ/Axle

-Net sales amounted to 484,883 million yen (down 0.9% year on year), mainly due to the impact of foreign exchange rate, despite decreased customer demand.
-Operating income amounted to 9,279 million yen (down 11.2% year on year), mainly due to the impact of a decrease in the scale of sales and an increase in common expenses resulting from a review of the allocation of expenses, despite price pass-on measures and the reduction of variable costs.
+Net sales amounted to 477,453 million yen (down 1.5% year on year) mainly due to a decline in customer demand.
+Operating income amounted to 18,778 million yen (up 102.4% year on year) mainly due to price pass-on measures and reductions in variable costs, despite the impact of a decrease in the scale of sales.

-The global economy is expected to continue to pick up although there are uncertainties regarding the situations in Ukraine and the Middle East, the impact of trade policies in the U.S, the impact of price increases and other factors, as well as the global monetary tightening.
-However, these events with high uncertainty may become an important risk.
+The global economy is expected to continue to pick up.
+However, there are uncertainties regarding the situation in the Middle East, the impact of trade policies in the U.S., and price increases and global monetary tightening, and these events with high uncertainty may become an important risk.

-Under such circumstances, as our full-year earnings forecast we expect net sales of 790 billion yen, operating income of 24 billion yen, ordinary income of 11 billion yen, and net loss attributable to owners of parent of 6 billion yen.
-We are assuming exchange rates of ¥140/US$1.00 and ¥160/EUR1.00. despite concerns about the impact of trade and other policies.
+Under such circumstances, as our full-year earnings forecast, we expect net sales of 810.0 billion yen, operating income of 33.0 billion yen, ordinary income of 21.0 billion yen, and profit attributable to owners of parent of 15.0 billion yen.
+We are assuming exchange rates of ¥150/US$1.00 and ¥175/EUR1.00.

 R&D and Capital Expenditures